IE-bank-team/ie-bank-infrastructure/modules/api-management/service/api/README.md

 ### Parameter: `apiVersion`

-Indicates the Version identifier of the API if the API is versioned.
+Indicates the Version identifier of the API if the API is versiunod.

 - Required: No
 - Type: string